jeffijoe/fejl/README.md

 # Additional awesomeness

 Fejl wants to get rid of excessive boilerplate in conditionally throwing errors.
-Therefore, each error class created with `MakeErrorClass` comes with the following functions:
+Therefore, each error class created with `MakeErrorClass` comes with the following **static functions**:

 ## `assert(data, message)`